BFGS / L-BFGS¶

 print(result.solution) # Close to [0, 0]

-Memory: O(n²) for Hessian approximation Best for: Smooth functions, moderate dimensions
+Memory: O(n²) for Hessian approximation Best for: Smooth functions and moderate dimensions

 lbfgs¶